Please help our graduates today!

 Public Relations Official

 Noel Gonzalez has been a member of the Puerto Rican Coalition since 2017.
-He has been a resident of the Bayshore/Brentwood community for over 25 years.
-He and his wife Elizabeth Gonzalez have 2 boys, both Brentwood High School graduates.
+He has been a resident of the Bay Shore/Brentwood community for over 25 years.
+He and his wife, Elizabeth Gonzalez, have two sons, both graduates of Brentwood High School.

 His youngest son is proudly serving our country in the United States Army.
 Noel takes pride in helping not just the Puerto Rican community but all communities alike.
-Raised with very little financial stability, his parents worked very hard and he took the knowledge of hard work pays off and utilizes it on a daily basis.
+Raised with very little financial stability, he witnessed his parents work tirelessly, instilling in him the belief that hard work pays off—a principle he applies daily.
 Helping others is what defines his character.

 Check out my latest updates!